By CMS Collaboration

 https://cms-results.web.cern.ch/cms-results/public-results/preliminary-results//SUS-23-007/CMS-PAS-SUS-23-007_Figure_002-b.png

 Figure 2: Distribution of the total transverse mass in data and for the predicted standard model backgrounds, dominated by jets misidentified as hadronically decaying tau decays (light green).
-A signal hypothesis with A and H masses of 200 and 160 GeV, respectively, is shown by the blue solid line.
+A signal hypothesis with H and A masses of 200 and 160 GeV, respectively, is shown by the blue solid line.
 The lower panel shows the ratio between the data (black dots) and the predicted background, as well as the hypothetical signal.
 The plot shows 7 final state categories, representing different decay combinations of the 4 tau leptons.

 Read more about these results: